stackrox/operator-index/README.md

 1. Make sure you [logged in](https://spaces.redhat.com/pages/viewpage.action?pageId=407312060#HowtoeverythingKonfluxforRHACS-GettingocCLItoworkwithKonflux) to the Konflux cluster.
 2. Make sure you checked out the latest master branch: `git checkout master && git pull`
-3. Make sure that all Konflux pipelines have succeeded for the last commit on the master branch.
-If not, see [How to re-run Konflux pipelines](https://spaces.redhat.com/spaces/StackRox/pages/702155579/How+to+re-run+Konflux+pipelines#HowtorerunKonfluxpipelines-Formergedcommits).
-4. Generate Release and Snapshot CRs by running `./scripts/generate-releases.sh <staging|prod>`.
+3. Generate Release and Snapshot CRs by running `./scripts/generate-releases.sh <staging|prod>`.
 Use `staging` for test release and `prod` for production one.
+4. (Skip for `staging` release.)
+Create a PR which adds the file created by the script, get the PR reviewed and merged.
 5. (Skip for `staging` release.)
-Create a PR which adds the file created by the script, get the PR reviewed and merged.
-6. (Skip for `staging` release.)
 Go to the [#acs-operator-index-release](https://redhat.enterprise.slack.com/archives/C096WU0GZUG) channel, and:
    1. make sure the previous operator index release is complete (has a green check mark emoticon)
    2. if not, coordinate with the person conducting that release
    3. once that release is complete, start a new thread for your release
-7. Apply generated CRs to the cluster: `oc create -f release-history/<YYYY-MM-DD>-<SHA>-<staging|prod>.yaml`
+6. Apply generated CRs to the cluster: `oc create -f release-history/<YYYY-MM-DD>-<SHA>-<staging|prod>.yaml`
-8. Monitor release [using monitor release script](#monitoring-release).
+7. Monitor release [using monitor release script](#monitoring-release).
 Each supported OCP version has its own `Release`.
 Successfully finished `Release` has `Succeeded` status.
-9. Follow [the restarting release step below](#restarting-konflux-release) if any of the `Release`s fails for any OCP version.
+8. Follow [the restarting release step below](#restarting-konflux-release) if any of the `Release`s fails for any OCP version.
-10. (Skip for `staging` release.)
+9. (Skip for `staging` release.)
 Once done, go back to the Slack thread you started earlier, add a message that your release is done and add a green check mark emoticon on the initial message of the thread.
-11. Once releases for all OCP versions successfully finish, then the operator catalog release is done.
+10. Once releases for all OCP versions successfully finish, then the operator catalog release is done.
 If you perform it as part of a bigger release procedure, you should go back to that procedure and continue with further steps.

 ### Monitoring Release